cristinacolpos/PELA-blocks/README.md

 **The STL files shown are examples only.** To get a good snap fit with your 3D print, you need to fine tune the size of top and bottom connectors.
 It is also easy to personalize PELA designs- start by turning on or off optional features.

-1. **[DOWNLOAD](https://github.com/LEGO-compatible-gadgets/PELA-parametric-blocks/archive/master.zip)** the latest designs or `git lfs install` and `git clone git@github.com:LEGO-Prototypes/PELA-parametric-blocks.git`
+1. **[DOWNLOAD](https://github.com/LEGO-compatible-gadgets/PELA-parametric-blocks/archive/master.zip)** the latest designs, or `git clone git@github.com:LEGO-Prototypes/PELA-parametric-blocks.git --recurse-submodules`, then `git lfs install` in each git module
 1. **[Calibrate](#calibrate)** the PELA Block models for your material and printer

 ## Advanced Setup